Paywalls: New York Times chief Meredith Kopit Levien says 100m will pay for online news by 2030 - Press Gazette

 The chief executive of the New York Times has predicted that 100m people will have digital English-language news subscriptions in ten years’ time.

-Meredith Kopit Levien, who took over from Mark Thompson as chief executive of the NYT this month, believes that her company can command as much as a quarter of this market.
+Meredith Kopit Levien, who took over from Mark Thompson as CEO of the NYT this month, believes that her company can command as much as a quarter of this market.

 Timeline